adedejimayowa27-gif/Mayorcity-LIVE/README.md

 `broadcast.html` is intentionally minimal — Batch 7 replaces it with the full control centre).

+## What's in Batch 7

+`broadcast.html` is now the real broadcaster control centre, not a single narrow column:

+- Two-panel layout: video preview + controls on one side, tabbed **Overlays** / **Settings** panels on the other (dashboard's professional/efficient personality, as distinct from the public site's cinematic one — see Public UI vs Dashboard UI in the original brief)
+- A stats bar: live status, viewer count, broadcast duration (starts counting the moment you go live), and a connection-quality indicator (Excellent/Good/Poor, from LiveKit's own quality signal)
+- A **Settings** tab to pick which camera and microphone to broadcast from, and switch either mid-broadcast without disconnecting
+- Ending a broadcast now asks for confirmation in a modal first (using the `modal.js` component from Batch 1) instead of ending immediately on one click

+**Not included yet, by design:** recording/playback of past broadcasts, picture-quality controls, multi-camera/co-host support, and real-time chat (Batch 8).

 ## Roadmap

 | Batch | Scope |